kohutovic/febus-rules/07-disciplinary.md

    and may use the penalties specified in the Rules.

-2. All the decisions of the Organising team or the Head of the Refereeing Committee are immediately enforceable.
+2. All the decisions of the Organising team or the Head of the Refereeing Team are immediately enforceable.
 No appeal against a decision can suspend that decision during the competition.

 ## Penalties